silasechegini/USDL-Monorepo/packages/plugins/telemetry/README.md

 /**
  * The implementation also includes a helper function that can be
  * used in the event that the user prefers this approach than setting
- * up own initialization function.
+ * up their own initialization function.
  */
 import { NodeSDK } from "@opentelemetry/sdk-node";
 import { getNodeAutoInstrumentations } from "@opentelemetry/auto-instrumentations-node";